History of Dominican Republic in Timeline

 In 1911, President Ramón Cáceres was assassinated, leading to political instability and civil war.

-In 1914, a political deadlock was broken after an ultimatum by Wilson telling the Dominicans to choose a president or see the U.S. impose one.
+In 1914, a political deadlock was broken after an ultimatum by U.S. President Wilson, leading to the election of a provisional president and later Juan Isidro Jimenes.

 On May 7, 1916, President Jimenes resigned despite a U.S. offer of military aid, leading to the U.S. occupation of the Dominican Republic.